Early Entry Essentials

 To be considered for early entry admission students must:

-- Attain a minimum of 25 on their ACT or a minimum of 1130 [Math (M) plus Verbal (V)] or 1700 (M+V+Writing) on their SAT.
-Students must attain a minimum of 25 Math ACT subscore or equivalent Math subscore on the SAT.
-If a student does not meet this minimum, they may take prerequisite courses for biology and chemistry in order to enroll.
+- Complete the ACT with preferred composite score of 25 or 1130 [Math (M) plus Verbal (V)] or 1700 (M+V+Writing) on their SAT.
+Students must attain a minimum of 25 Math AC T subscore or equivalent Math subscore on the SAT.

 An adjusted GPA resulting from participation in advanced placement or honors courses will be used if provided by a high school official.